Nils Swedlund: Personal life

 On 14 April 1927 in Halmstad, Swedlund married Brita Alexandra Broberg (26 November 1901 in Eftra, Halland – 17 July 1993 in Danderyd), the daughter of major Carl Alfred Broberg and Ebba Susanna Ståhle.
+They had four children, Birgitta, Per, Katarina, and Kristina.

 Death

-Swedlund died during a sailing trip on the Sea of Åland on 28 June 1965.
-His death place was indicated as Mariehamn in Åland.
-Swedlund was living in Saltsjöbaden at the time of his death.
-He was buried at Skogsö Cemetery in Saltsjöbaden.
+Swedlund died on 28 June 1965 at Mariehamn hospital on Åland.
+It was during a sailing from Stockholm to Åland that his illness worsened during the journey on the Sea of Åland.
+His personal doctor, who was on the sailing trip, took him to the hospital in Mariehamn where he died.
+Swedlund was buried at Skogsö Cemetery in Saltsjöbaden.